black-code1/freeCodeCamp/Learn-the-Date-Object-by-Building-a-Date-Formatter/README.md

 The .getMinutes() method returns a number between 0 and 59 which represents the minutes for the provided date.

 Create a const variable named minutes and assign it the minutes from date with the .getMinutes() method.

+# Step 9
+Next, create a const variable named formattedDate and assign it empty template literals.